Checkpoint Docs

 npx @kya-os/create-mcpi-app my-server

-Or deploy via the Checkpoint dashboard — see Deploying an MCP-I Server.
+Or deploy via the Checkpoint dashboard — see Deploying a KYA-OS Server.

 Step 2: Define your tools